dipsankha001/Cost-sensitive-Learning-for-ML-models/README.md

  1. There is 3 ways to get cost of misclassification.
 Domain Expert provides the cost(Not needed for this course),Balanced weight Ratio (code is in notebook) and Cross-validation: find cost as hyper-parameter (code is in notebook)

-2. In Python notebook "Cost sensitive learning with Balanced weight class",I explained There are 2 ways in which I can introduce cost into the learning function of the algorithm with Scikit-learn:
+2. In Python notebook "Cost sensitive learning with Balanced weight class",I explained There are 2 ways in which we can introduce cost into the learning function of the algorithm with Scikit-learn:

-Defining the class_weight parameter for those estimators that allow it, when I set the estimator Passing a sample_weight vector with the weights for every single observation, when we fit the estimator.
+Defining the class_weight parameter for those estimators that allow it, when we set the estimator Passing a sample_weight vector with the weights for every single observation, when we fit the estimator.
 With both the class_weight parameter or the sample_weight vector, we indicate that the loss function should be modified to accommodate the class imbalance and the cost attributed to each misclassification.